awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-hostedconfigurationversion.md

 # AWS::AppConfig::HostedConfigurationVersion<a name="aws-resource-appconfig-hostedconfigurationversion"></a>

 Create a new configuration in the AWS AppConfig hosted configuration store\.
-Configurations must be 64 KB or smaller\.
+Configurations must be 1 MB or smaller\.
 The AWS AppConfig hosted configuration store provides the following benefits over other configuration store options\.
 + You don't need to set up and configure other services such as Amazon Simple Storage Service \(Amazon S3\) or Parameter Store\.
 + You don't need to configure AWS Identity and Access Management \(IAM\) permissions to use the configuration store\.
 + You can store configurations in any content type\.